 Create a will

 Everyone should have a will.
 Whether you’re single with few assets or married with multiple kids, you’re never too young or too old to have a will in place.
 While creating a will not keep your family from probate when you pass, it will serve as your “voice” once you do.
 A will instructs an executor on how you’d like your assets distributed – everything from your prized cookbook collection to your artwork and clothing and everything in between.

-Companies like Willing, LegalZoom, and Tomorrow.me all offer simple, affordable ways to get a will in place.
+Companies like Trust & Will offer a simple, affordable way to get a will in place.
 It’s never a bad idea, though, to hire an attorney to review the documents created to make sure you have crossed your t’s and dotted your I’s.